Judge Maria Hernandez, left, and Professor Elizabeth Cauffman received awards for their Young Adult Court.

 The Crystal Vision Award went to Hernandez, who is a UCI alumna (1986, B.A. social ecology) because she “is a pioneer in our community making an impact to help young men transform their lives and build better futures,” Orangewood officials note.
 “Her creation of the Young Adult Court program, an alternative to the traditional criminal justice system was an innovative program that has greatly impacted our Orange County community.
 This award is given to someone who is a visionary in their field, and Judge Hernandez is that and more, as a great partner to Orangewood Foundation.”

-Young Adult Court is YAC is a collaborative court for felony offenders between the ages of 18 and 25, also known as the transition age youth, or TAY, population.
+Young Adult Court is a collaborative court for felony offenders between the ages of 18 and 25, also known as the transition age youth, or TAY, population.
 Launched in Orange County in 2018, it is one of few such courts in the country.

 It was created through the efforts of Judge Hernandez; Professor Cauffman; Cauffman’s former postdoctoral student Zachary Rowan, who now is a faculty member at Simon Fraser University in Canada; the Orange County Probation Department; the Orange County Public Defender and Defense Bar; Orange County District Attorney’s Office; and the Orangewood Foundation.